Updated on 2026-05-09 GMT+08:00

 Clusters

-Each DDS cluster consists of a config node, and multiple dds mongos and shard nodes.
+Each DDS cluster consists of a config node, multiple dds mongos nodes, and multiple shards.
 The following diagram shows the node relationships.

 Figure 1 Diagram of node relationships